Member Log In

 We, the members of the International Plant Propagators’ Society, Southern Region of North America, are joined together by a common interest in the propagation of plants.
 “To Seek and to Share” is our motto, as we seek new propagation ideas, new propagation techniques and new plants.
 We enthusiastically share that which we learn.
 Ultimately, through our interactions with one another, we strive to increase our plant propagation knowledge.
 With this knowledge we hope to increase profitability in our industry and to beautify the landscape for this and future generations.

-The International Plant Propagators’ Society, Southern Region of North America, celebrated its thirty-third anniversary at the annual meeting in Charlottesville, Virginia in 2008.
+The International Plant Propagators’ Society, Southern Region of North America, celebrated its 43rd anniversary at the annual meeting in Chattanooga, TN in 2018.

 The first meeting of the Southern Region of North America was held in Mobile, Alabama, December 7-9, 1976.